ekrem-albayrak/samples-dotnetcore/README.md

 # Authentication

-A small .net core console application wich authenticates to a FORCAM FORCE Bridge API and prints out the token information.
+A small .NET Core console application wich authenticates to a FORCAM FORCE Bridge API and prints out the token information.

 ![Image](Assets/AuthenticationImage.JPG)